briangonzalez/jquery.arbitrary-anchor.js/README.md

 ### Usage

 Usage is simple.
-Just drop it into your page's `head` after jQuery is loaded.
+Just drop it into your page's `head` after jQuery.
 Then it just works.

 __Add to your page:__
 ```html